 With nearly 6 million people living among 280 square miles, it’s not surprising that Singapore has plenty of great bars to choose from.
-Home to five of the Top 50 Bars in the World, the cocktail community is tight-knit and friendly.
+Home to four of the Top 50 Bars in the World (2020), the cocktail community is tight-knit and friendly.
 We learned of many great places to try through conversations with bartenders.
 In one case, a bar owner walked us to the next bar on our list because he didn’t want us to get lost.
-Over four days I conducted important research to bring you my list of seven cocktail bars not to miss in Singapore.
+Over four days in September 2019, I conducted important research.
+Here’s my list of seven amazing cocktail bars in Singapore.

 Tippling Club is a highly innovative restaurant with a highly regarded bar inside it.
 They received high praise from every bartender we talked to locally.
 While we didn’t dine in the restaurant, we did enjoy two of the best cocktails we had while in Singapore.